fwhigh/fwhigh.github.io/_drafts/2021-06-02-shiny-server-on-aws-elastic-beanstalk.markdown

 1. `mkdir new-shiny-app-repo && cd new-shiny-app-repo`
 1. `mkdir apps` and then put a ["Hello, World!"
 Shiny app](https://shiny.rstudio.com/gallery/) in there
-1. Create Dockerfile.base that just pulls `FROM rocker/shiny` on [Dockerhub](https://hub.docker.com/r/rocker/shiny) (or rocker/shiny-verse to also make the tidyverse available) and installs any additional R packages your apps need
+1. Create Dockerfile.base that just pulls `FROM rocker/shiny` on [Docker Hub](https://hub.docker.com/r/rocker/shiny) (or rocker/shiny-verse to also make the tidyverse available) and installs any additional R packages your apps need
 1. Create an [ECR repo](https://aws.amazon.com/ecr/) called `rshiny-base` on ECR
-1. Build the `rshiny-base` image locally from Dockerfile.base then and push it to ECR
+1. Build the `rshiny-base` image locally from Dockerfile.base and push it to ECR
 1. Create the `Dockerfile` specified below
 1. On a Mac: install the EB CLI with `brew install awsebcli`
 1. Git-commit your changes